 Maureen Grissom, Ph.D.

 Grissom earned a bachelor’s degree in human service studies from Cornell University, and her master’s and doctorate in counseling psychology from the University of Notre Dame.
-She completed a fellowship in pediatric neuropsychology in the Department of Health Psychology at the University of Missouri-Columbia.
+She completed a fellowship in pediatric neuropsychology and stayed on as faculty in the Department of Health Psychology at the University of Missouri-Columbia.